SKSM: Could you start with telling me a little bit about yourself? Who are you and what do you do?

 SKSM: What are you working on nowadays?

-Robert L. Edwards: I am working on two other film projects at the momento and auditioning others projects.
-I am also working on a film myself which I hope to start sometime by the end of this year in addition to a pilot for a reality show with an up and coming actress Maritalyn Frazier.
-My goal at this point is to conitue my acting classes, build my acting brand as well as my acting resume, and learn more about this industry.
+Robert L. Edwards: Besides teaching music, I am working on perfecting my acting skills and learning about filmmaking which is an ongoing process.
+This experience helped me to I identify areas in my acting that need improvement.
+I am working on other film projects, beginning to focus more on film scoring, and auditioning for other projects at the moment.
+I am planning on working on a film myself soon.
+Currently, I am completing a wedding film project for an up and coming actress name Maritalyn Frazier.
+My goal at this point is to continue my acting classes, build my acting brand as well as my acting resume, and learn more about this industry.

 SKSM: Are you a fan of Stephen King’s work?

-Robert L. Edwards: I’m a fan, LORD YES!
+Robert L. Edwards: Am I a fan!
+LORD YES!
 I have been a fan since I was a kid.
-I use to read Stephen King’s books and watched all his movies when I was younger.
-I’ve been a fan since I first saw the move Pet Sematary back in 1989.
+I used to read Stephen King’s books and watched all his movies when I was younger.
+I’ve been a fan since I first saw the film Pet Sematary back in 1989, by the way, I am excited to see the remake.
 Stephen King can do no wrong in my eyes.
 I hope that I will be able to meet and work with him one day.
+Fingers crossed!!

 SKSM: What is one thing people would be surprised to know about you?

-Robert L. Edwards: I believe my decisión to pursue acting over music at this point in my life surpised a lot of family and friend.
-I believe that people would be more surprised that acting is a stress reliever it helps me to escape my life and live the life of someone else.
+Robert L. Edwards: I believe my decision to pursue acting at this point in my life surprised people.
+I surprised a lot of my family and friends when they found out that I decided to pursue film.
+I think that people would be more surprised that acting is a stress reliever and that it helps me to escape my life and live the life of someone else.

 SKSM: Thanks for taking the time to answer my questions.
 Is there anything you want to say to the fans that read this interview?

-Robert L. Edwards: Please support this Project by watching and sharing once it has been released.
-I believe that the cast, myself, Carmen the writer, and Viktor’s interptation of this story will not disappoint you.
+Robert L. Edwards: Please support this project by watching and sharing once it has been released.
+I believe that the cast, myself, Carmen the writer, and Viktor’s adaptation of this story will not disappoint you.

 SKSM: Do you like to add anything else?

-Robert L. Edwards: I am so grateful that Viktor gave me the opportunity to be apart of his project and that I wish him and the other cast and crew member all the best in their future pursuits.
+Robert L. Edwards: I am so grateful that Viktor gave me this opportunity to be a part of his project and that I wish him and the other cast and crew member all the best in their future pursuits.
+It is also remarkable that Stephen King created the Dollar Baby program so that filmmakers can have access to some of his works.
 I would like to also thank you for offering me this interview opportunity.